ember-learn/guides-source/guides/release/models/customizing-serializers.md

 start with the `JSONAPISerializer` or `JSONSerializer` and extend one of those to match your needs.
-However, if your payload is extremely different from one of these serializers you can create your own by extending the `DS.Serializer` base class.
+However, if your payload is extremely different from one of these serializers you can create your own by extending the `Serializer` base class.

 A serializer has two main roles in Ember Data.